platformatic/docs/versioned_docs/version-0.36.0/getting-started/movie-quotes-app-tutorial.md

 You can use [fastify-type-provider-typebox](https://github.com/fastify/fastify-type-provider-typebox) or [typebox](https://github.com/sinclairzx81/typebox) if you want to convert your JSON Schema into a Typescript type.
 See [this GitHub thread](https://github.com/fastify/fluent-json-schema/issues/78#issuecomment-669059113) to have a better overview about it.
 Look at the example below to have a better overview.
 :::

-Here you can see in practice of to leverage `typebox` combined with `fastify-type-provider-typebox`:
+Here you can see in practice, how to leverage `typebox` combined with `fastify-type-provider-typebox`:
 ```typescript
 import { FastifyInstance } from "fastify";
 import { Static, Type } from "@sinclair/typebox";